 The European Union FOSTER project produced a useful toolkit and handbook for those interested in learning more about open research practices.

 Help and guidance

-The University Library Research Services team are here to help you navigate the open research policy environment and we provide tools, services, and training.
-For further information help, advice, support and guidance on Open Research and Open Publishing contact our Research Services consultants.
+The Library Research Services team are here to help you navigate the open research environment by providing expert advice, services, and training.
+Please contact us: email@example.com.